juliesymons/juliesymons/GettingStarted.md

 **cct-core** - This is the core library and API.
 It contains the compiler and runtime system necessary to optimize and distribute a CCT application.
 This package is currently imported as `libcog`.
 The cct-core library also contains the visual debugger, *cogdebugger*.

 **cct-io** - This library provides a set of objects which can be used for getting data into and out of a running CCT application using the field initialization, *sensor*, and *actuator* primatives that are part of the cct-core API.
 For example, it has APIs to read a ColorMovie file and put it into a sensor.
-This package is currently imported as `cogio`.
+This package is currently imported into some of the tutorial examples as `cogio`.

 **cct-nn** - This library provides APIs to support deep learning and neural networks.
-This package is currently imported into  tutorial examples as `toolkit.neuralnetwork`.
+This package is currently imported into some of the tutorial examples as `toolkit.neuralnetwork`.

 **cct-sandbox** - This library contains unstable CCT libraries for applications including signal processing and computer vision.

 **cogdebugger** - This is a UI Wrapper for debugging CCT applications.
 Allows developer to visualize the compute graph, viewing the fields, step through the inputs.
-The debugger is part of the cct-core repository, but the package is imported separately as `cogdebugger`.
+The debugger is part of the cct-core library, but the package is imported separately as `cogdebugger`.

 ## Abstractions